Right Arrow

 • OAuth 2.0: A security standard that delivers secure authorization for API connections without exposing passwords.
 This authentication method ensures video data transmission remains protected while meeting enterprise security requirements.

 • Edge Computing: Processing that happens directly on camera hardware rather than in the cloud.
-This approach reduces latency for immediate alerts and enables systems to work even with intermittent internet connectivity—critical for remote construction sites.
+This approach reduces latency for timely alerts and enables systems to work even with intermittent internet connectivity—critical for remote construction sites.

 • Common Data Environment (CDE): BIM 360's centralized platform where all project data, model versions, and coordination reports live.
 AI camera integration enhances this environment by adding live visual verification of project status.